Q3D/q3dfit/docs/installation.rst

             git clone https://github.com/Q3D/q3dfit

     #.
-Alternatively, go to https://github.com/Q3D/q3dfit, go to the green button `Code' and click `Download zip'.
+Alternatively, go to https://github.com/Q3D/q3dfit, go to the green button `Code' and click `Download ZIP' and save q3dfit into a directory of your choice.

     #.
 Suppose you cloned ``q3dfit`` into a directory ``/Users/username/work/``.
 Your python must know the path to the directory where ``q3dfit`` is installed in order to be able to import it.
 This can be accomplished in a couple of different ways.
 One is to run ``jupyter notebook`` from the command line while being in the ``/Users/username/work/`` directory.
 In that case running ``import q3dfit`` in python will successfully find the package.